 The provinces of Quebec and Ontario are large, both in geographic size and population.
 We’re especially proud of the individuals and organizations who have stepped forward to help make progress on our national Trail across this vast region.

 Linking Trails Through Teamwork

 In Quebec, vision and hard work are crucial to bridging gaps.
 Our partners in the Captiale Nationale region have connected the Mestachibo and Caps de Charlevoix trails.
-This past year, the two trails were linked thanks to the construction of a pedestrian bridge perched 50 meters above the Sainte-Anne River, and the addition of a trail segment to connect the town of Saint-Tite-des-Caps.
-We’re also inspired by the partnership between the Conseil Québécois du Sentier Transcanadien, the Corporation des sentiers récréotouristiques de la Côte de Beaupré and the Cap Tourmente National Wildlife Area for their collaboration.
+This past year, the two trails were linked thanks to the construction of a pedestrian bridge perched 50 metres above the Sainte-Anne River, and the addition of a trail section to connect the town of Saint-Tite-des-Caps.
+We’re also inspired by the partnership between the Conseil québécois du sentier Transcanadien, the Corporation des sentiers récréotouristiques de la Côte de Beaupré and the Cap Tourmente National Wildlife Area for their collaboration.
 Incredible teamwork!